Master of Business Administration – Human Resource Management | Antonine University

 Job Prospects

-The jobs targeted by this program comprise the following management responsibilities and functions:
+The jobs targeted by this program include the following management responsibilities and functions:

-• talent search and recruitment;
+• Talent search and recruitment

-• training and development;
+• Training and development

-• management consultancy in human capital.
+• Management consultancy in human capital

 Program Structure